fleetdm/fleet/docs/Contributing/Audit-logs.md

 ## canceled_software_install

-Generated when upcoming script is canceled on a host.
+Generated when upcoming software install is canceled on a host.

 This activity contains the following fields:
 - host_id: ID of the host on which the script was canceled.